-Larry Page-backed asteroid mining company launches cube-sat with experimental water detection tech
+Larry Page-backed asteroid mining company launches CubeSat with experimental water detection tech

 Yesojo’s Nintendo Switch projector dock is a dream accessory